aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2021/aspose-slides-for-net-21-8-release-notes/_index.md

 |SLIDESNET-35188|Improve chart rendering in generated thumbnails|Bug|<https://docs.aspose.com/slides/net/convert-slide/#convert-slide-to-bitmap>
 |SLIDESNET-34870|Image reflection effect is lost when exporting PPTX to PDF|Bug|<https://docs.aspose.com/slides/net/convert-powerpoint-ppt-and-pptx-to-pdf>
 |SLIDESNET-34428|Arcs and arrow lines are missing in generated PDF|Bug|<https://docs.aspose.com/slides/net/convert-powerpoint-ppt-and-pptx-to-pdf/>

+## Public API Changes ##

+### Support of Presentation to animated GIF export ###

+### Method IChartDataWorkbook.CalculateFormulas() has been added ###

+The method IChartDataWorkbook.CalulateFormulas() has been added.
+The method implements an explicit formulas calculation within the workbook.
+The calculation performers in two steps:
+- check for unsupported formulas within the entire workbook.
+If found, the CellUnsupportedDataException will be thrown.
+Values will not be updated.
+- if the unsupported formulas check was passed, formulas will be calculated for the workbook, and cells values will be updated.

+Cell's formula reset on setting the value (and vice versa) has been removed.